Cybersecurity and Data Privacy

 The e-Policy training and testing focusing on key cybersecurity issues related to prevent IT system failures and major information security and cybersecurity incident.

-The year 2021 marked the seventh consecutive year of SCG Ethics e-Testing and the fifth for e-Policy e-Testing, both of which all SCG personnel are required take, followed by an analysis of responses and clarification for thorough and accurate understanding among employees at all levels.
+The year 2023 marked the ninth consecutive year of SCG Ethics e-Testing and the seventh for e-Policy e-Testing, both of which all SCG personnel are required take, followed by an analysis of responses and clarification for thorough and accurate understanding among employees at all levels.
 The tests are reviewed every year to ensure they are up to date with potential risks.
 Additionally, all employees completed the Ethics e-Testing and e-Policy e-Testing, with a 100% pass rate.
 The answers were analyzed, and the key issues were identified and communicated to employees to foster a correct understanding.

 All employees are mandatory required to acknowledge SCG code of conduct and SCG e-Policy and take Ethics & SCG e Policy e-Testing which consists of training module and test module on a yearly basis to ensure their acknowledgment, awareness, understanding, and proper application of the Company’s policies.
 For the test module, employees must pass all criteria of all chapters, it is mandatory to get score 100% for all employees Ethics & SCG e Policy e-Testing, which is part of the employee performance evaluation linking with Learning Management System (LMS) of Human Resource Management.